 IP Address

-IP address plays fundamental role in HTTP; it's used for access control, auditing, geo-based access analysis and more.
-Echo provides handy method Context#RealIP() for that.
+IP address plays a fundamental role in HTTP; it's used for access control, auditing, geo-based access analysis, and more.

 However, it is not trivial to retrieve the real IP address from requests especially when you put L7 proxies before the application.
-In such situation, real IP needs to be relayed on HTTP layer from proxies to your app, but you must not trust HTTP headers unconditionally.
+In such situations, real IP needs to be relayed on the HTTP layer from proxies to your app, however, you must not trust HTTP headers unconditionally.
 Otherwise you might give someone a chance of deceiving you.
 A security risk!

 Let's start from two questions to know the right direction: